yutingsdu/TransGram/xgboost_predict/train/README.md

 export PATH=your-path/cufflinks:$PATH

-befor running, and /your-path/ is the directory where StringTie2 and cufflinks installed
+befor running, and /your-path/ is the directory where StringTie2 and cufflinks installed.